A&M RECORDS STUDIOS HISTORY

 Herb Alpert hired Larry Levine as the first engineer in 1967.
 Levine began working at A&M on January 9, 1967.
 Before joining A&M, Larry Levine was an engineer at Gold Star Studios, Alpert's preferred place to record.
 Alpert based the construction of A&M's Studio B on the Gold Star studio.
 While at Gold Star, Levine engineered sessions for A&M artists including the Tijuana Brass, Chris Montez, Brasil '66 and Ike and Tina Turner.

 In April 1967 A&M Records began construction on its studios at its headquarters at the former Charlie Chaplin Studios at 1416 N. LaBrea Avenue in Hollywood, CA. There were two soundstages on the property.
 A&M kept the newer soundstage and turned the older one into its studio complex.
-Levine built the original studios.
-He started by hiring Howard Holzer to design, build and install the custom recording and mixing consoles in each of the new studios.
+Levine built the original studios electronics while Dave Alpert managed construction of the studios.
+The studios were built on a floating foundations to minimize damage from earthquakes.
+The walls were lead-lined to block external sounds.
+Levine started by hiring Howard Holzer to design, build and install the custom recording and mixing consoles.
+In addition to the Holzer consoles, Scully tape machines and disc cutting system.
+At some point A&M developed a suspension unit for the Scully mastering lathe that would float a Westrex cutter head.

-By mid-October 1967, two of A&M's studios were in operation.
-Original plans called for only two studios but the artist roster grew enough that a third studio was added and opened in early 1968.
+The first studio to open was the mastering room, Studio D in April 1968, By mid-October 1968, recording studio (Studio C) was open.
+Original plans called for only two recording studios but the artist roster grew enough that a third studio was added, Studio B console was installed in October 1968 and became operational around December 1968 and Studio A opened in February 1969.
+All of the consoles were 8-track.
 Even the first versions of these studios were, according to Larry Levine, "developed to provide a creatively conducive atmosphere" with drapes, incandescent lighting, and specially selected chairs instead of the typical fluorescent lights and folding chairs.
 A&M also included moving ceilings to create different sonic moods.
-The original studio equipment was from 3M, Scully and the Holzer HAECO-CSG sound system.

 Herb Alpert, Howard Holzer and Jerry Moss